nightroman/FarNet/PowerShellFar/Readme.txt

 then run Set-ExecutionPolicy with RemoteSigned or Unrestricted parameter.

 *) Install the plugin:
-Copy all files (not directory!) from "Plugin" to "Plugins.NET\PowerShellFar" where "Plugins.NET" is a folder for FarNet plugins.
-Normally this folder is "%FARHOME%\Plugins.NET" if you did not change it in the "Far.exe.config".
+Copy "Plugins.NET\PowerShellFar" to "%FARHOME%\Plugins.NET\PowerShellFar".
+The
+location and name can be changed but it is recommended to use exactly this way: for example, in order to be able to use the script Update-PowerShellFar.ps1 with no changes in it.

 *) Recommended: Install and configure Bench scripts:
 You can put scripts anywhere: all together or not, but it is highly recommended